Position title: Professor

 - Research Fields

-- Cell Biology, Development, Gene Expression, Genomics & Proteomics, Neuro & Behavioral Genetics, Plants
+- Cell Biology, Development, Gene Expression, Neuro & Behavioral Genetics, Plants

 Roots’ primary functions are to take up the water and mineral ions required for plant growth and development, and to anchor the plant to its substratum.
 Because a plant spends its entire life cycle where it germinated, its roots have to colonize the soil in order to feed the plant without depleting its immediate environment of essential nutrients.
-They do so by developing specific patterns of growth which are dictated by environmental parameters.
+They do so by developing specific and complex patterns of growth that are dictated by environmental parameters.
 Hence, roots are capable of using the directional information provided by the gravity vector, light, touch, gradients in temperature, humidity, ions, chemicals and oxygen to guide their growth.
-My laboratory is using molecular genetic strategies in Arabidopsis thaliana to study the molecular mechanisms that allows roots to adopt specific growth behaviors in response to the mechanical parameters (gravity, touch) present in their environment.
+My laboratory is using molecular genetic strategies in Arabidopsis thaliana and Brachypodium distachyon to study the molecular mechanisms that allow roots to adopt specific growth behaviors in response to the mechanical parameters (gravity, touch) present in their environment.
+We also investigate the role of a specific group of signaling compounds named polyamines in the regulation of root growth behavior androot system architecture development in response to biotic and abiotic stressors in the environment.

 Search PubMed for more publications by Patrick Masson